xplosionmind/tommi.space/content/notes/public/Tomminess.md

 redirect_from: [/tommi-uguale/]
 description: Who is Tommi, what are the values that make him and the ones he stands for
 image: /tomminess.jpg
+main: true
 ---
 Who Tommi is cannot exhaustively be defined merely by [his <cite>About page</cite>](/about 'About Tommi'), [his resume](https://cv.tommi.space 'Tommi’s CV'), [what he is doing](/now 'Now - tommi.space'), nor <a href='/tutto' title='“Tutto”, all the stuff Tommi does' hreflang='it'>what he did</a>.

-In so many occasions my friends come to me and say something like: <q lang='it'>questa cosa è un sacco da Tommi</q>, <q lang='it'>ti ho immediatamente pensato perché mi ha ricordato te</q>, or simply tell me something about me that makes me think <q>oh, this is *so* me</q>.
+In so many occasions my friends come to me and say something like: <q lang='it'>questa cosa è un sacco *da Tommi*</q>, <q lang='it'>ti ho immediatamente pensato perché mi ha ricordato te</q>, or simply tell me something about me that makes me think <q>oh, this is *so* me</q>.
 I am collecting all of those attributes here.

 Tommi is and at the same time pursues pure [[Tomminess]].
 Unsurprisingly, <cite>Tomminess</cite> is Tommi’s way of living.
 It is composed by the values he stands for, joint with his peculiar annoying egocentric character.